-My name is Xiye Batida, and I’m an 18-year-old climate justice activist.
+My name is Xiye Bastida, and I’m an 18-year-old climate justice activist.
 I have been working in the climate justice space for about one year now at the level of national and international organizing.
 I organized the September 20th Climate Strike in New York City, which brought over 300,000 people to the streets.
 And I’m now working on turning all the campaigns digital.

-Something about me is that I was born in Mexico and I was raised as part of the Otomi-Toltec indigenous philosophy and indigenous peoples.
-My parents, growing up, they told me, “You know, indigenous philosophy is important because that says we take care of the earth because the earth takes care of us.
+Something about me is that I was born in Mexico, and I was raised as part of the Otomi-Toltec indigenous philosophy and indigenous peoples.
+My parents told me when I was growing up that “You know, indigenous philosophy is important because it says we take care of the earth because the earth takes care of us.
 We have to be reciprocal; we have to give what we take.”
 And that thinking is what has guided me through all of my climate justice activism.

-For me, what that means to me in terms of nuclear weapons is this: I think that the reason for humans to feel like they need to have this type of power, because nuclear weapons translate to the power that you can have.
+For me, what that means in terms of nuclear weapons is this: I think that the reason for humans to feel that they need to have this type of power, because nuclear weapons translate to the power that you can have.
 It’s a type of unhealthy power.
 For me, what healthy power means is the interconnectedness that nature shows us.
-So, if you look at the planet all the ecosystems are balanced, and that is the power for nature.
-And we as humans have desensitized ourselves from the power that we could have with nature, that positive type of power.
-And instead we have resorted to threatening and destroying ourselves, which is not only going to affect our environment if we keep on the use of fossil fuels but also the civilizations if we keep on the buildup of nuclear weapons.
+So, if you look at the planet all the ecosystems are balanced.
+And that is the power of nature.
+We humans have desensitized ourselves from the power that we could have with nature, that positive type of power.
+Instead we have resorted to threatening and destroying ourselves, which is not only going to affect our environment if we keep on the route of fossil fuels but also the civilizations if we keep on the route of using of nuclear weapons.

-And in terms of the environmental effects of nuclear weapons, as I assume a lot you can imagine - it would be too devastating.
-As for the welfare organization, what are the prices of contaminated not only by radioactivity, but also by pathogenic bacterial viruses?
-And what this time shows us, the time of corona virus pandemic, is that we cannot afford to have a system that doesn’t treat people who are sick right away or late to avoid a pandemic.
+In terms of the environmental effects of nuclear weapons, as I assume a lot you can imagine - it would be too devastating.
+As for welfare , what are the prices of contamination not only radioactivity, but also pathogenic bacterial viruses?
+What this time shows us, the time of corona virus pandemic, is that we cannot afford to have a system that doesn’t treat people who are sick right away to avoid a pandemic.
 And in a scenario of nuclear deterrence, these would be exacerbated as we have heard before.
-Sewage treatment and waste disposal facilities will have almost completely disappeared, we will lose a lot of the stability of our society.
+Sewage treatment and waste disposal facilities will have almost completely disappeared.
+We will lose a lot of the stability of our society.

-And here a lot of my work is in climate activism - most of it centers around justice.
+A lot of my work is in climate activism - most of it centers around justice.
 Justice for communities that are the most affected by the climate crisis.
-From my communities, such as indigenous communities, Black American communities, in spaces like New York City, which I am in right now, in which 17% of those with asthma are in Bronx, which is 10% higher than the national average.
+From my communities, such as indigenous communities, Black and Brown communities, in spaces like New York City, where I am right now, in which 17% of those with asthma are in Bronx, which is 10% higher than the national average.

 For me, what that means is that climate justice means social justice in a lot of senses.
-Not only in the ways in which you can most ly know what races of a group is, depending on whether or not is close to a fossil fuel industrial plant or something like that.
-And for me, I think that when we get into such a complex like nuclear complex, obviously the most affected are going to be from our communities.
+Not only in the ways that you can most actively know what race a group people is, depending on whether or not they are close to a fossil fuel industrial plant or something like that.
+I think that when we get into such a complex like nuclear complex, obviously the most affected people are going to be from our communities.
 It’s going to exacerbate the social gap, the social instability in our systems.